Need to talk? Call 1800 882 436.

 1. Your stretched abdominal muscles do not work in the same way as when you aren't pregnant.
 This makes sit-ups less effective during pregnancy.

-2. Sit-ups and crunches are usually done while lying on your back, and this position isn’t recommended during pregnancy.
-Lying on your back during pregnancy can cause dizziness because the weight of your baby rests on your major blood vessels.
+2. Sit-ups and crunches are usually done while lying on your back.
+This position isn't recommended during pregnancy.
+It can cause dizziness because the weight of your baby rests on your major blood vessels.

 Speak to a maternal child health nurse